QHOD/ota-keyboard/README.md

 Keyboard created for the transcription of Ottoman sources using the IJMES transcription tables for Windows.

-Behaviour is derived from the standard tr-TR QWERTY Turkish keyboard.
+The input method is derived from the standard tr-TR QWERTY Turkish keyboard, with a few additions accessible via combinations with the Right-Alt <kbd>Alt-Gr</kbd> key to add diacritics (glyph coverage see below).

 ![MSKLC screenshot of IJMES Keyboard](ijmes.png "Screenshot")